roadtocode4u/docs/c-programming/3-taking-input-from-user/taking-input-from-user.md

 >Enter Principle,Rate and Time:5000 300 2
 Simple Interest :30000.000000
 Payable Amount:35000.000000

-Write a C Program to convert temperature from celsius to fahrenheit
+**💻Example : Write a C Program to convert temperature from celsius to fahrenheit**

-**💻Example:**
 ```c
 #include <stdio.h>